Pointwise convergence of polynomial multiple ergodic averages along the primes: Introduction

 However, similar to the unweighted averages, the problem of pointwise a.e. convergence of ergodic averages along the primes is more involved.
-The case of $k=1$ with linear polynomials was established by Bourgain~\cite{bourgain-arithmetic} and Wierdl~\cite{wierdl} (with the latter work allowing $L^q$ functions for any $q>1$), while the case of an arbitrary single polynomial iterate was handled by Nair~\cite{nair1,nair2}.
-We refer to \cite{MT17, MS24, Tro19} for the related works on the variational inequality.
+The case of $k=1$ with linear polynomials was established by Bourgain~\cite{bourgain-arithmetic} and Wierdl~\cite{wierdl} (with the latter work allowing $L^q$ functions for any $q>1$), while the case of an arbitrary (single) polynomial was handled by Nair~\cite{nair1,nair2}.
+We refer to \cite{Tro19, MT17, MS24} for related work on quantitative forms of pointwise convergence for ergodic averages along the primes, including variational, oscillation, and jump inequalities.
 For the bilinear case, by employing the method from Krause-Mirek-Tao \cite{KMT22} and the generalized von Neumann theorem established by Ter\"{a}v\"{a}inen \cite{Te24} (which handles a broad class of weight functions), Krause--Mousavi--Tao--Ter\"{a}v\"{a}inen \cite{KMTT24} established the pointwise a.e. convergence for polynomials of the form $(n,P(n))$ with $\deg P\ge 2$.
-Beyond this specific bilinear result, to the best of our knowledge, no other pointwise a.e. convergence results exist for the multilinear averages $A_{N, \La; X}^{P_1,\ldots,P_k}$ or \eqref{prime-weightednew}.
-We also mention that the problem of pointwise a.e. convergence of weighted ergodic averages with more than one iterate was discussed by Frantzikinakis \cite{Fra16}.
+Recently, Fornal and Krause \cite{FK} proved pointwise a.e. convergence for $A_{N, \La; X}^{P_1,P_2}$ where $P_1,P_2$ are liner polynomials with vanishing constant terms.
+Beyond these specific bilinear results, to the best of our knowledge, no other pointwise a.e. convergence results exist for the multilinear averages $A_{N, \La; X}^{P_1,\ldots,P_k}$ or \eqref{prime-weightednew}.
+We also mention that the problem of pointwise a.e. convergence of bilinear weighted ergodic averages was discussed by Frantzikinakis \cite[Problem 12]{Fra16}.